UKPLab/sentence-transformers/examples/applications/retrieve_rerank/README.md

-# Information Retrieval
+# Retrieve & Re-Rank
-Given a *query*, we will search a large collection for matching documents.
+In [Semantic Search](../semantic-search/README.md) we have shown how to use SentenceTransformer to compute embeddings for queries, sentences, and paragraphs and how to use this for semantic search.

-This articles focuses on the case where *query* is a search query or a question and the documents are paragraphs answering the search query / question.
-Also have look at [semantic search](../semantic-search/README.md) for the case where query and documents are of the same size.
+For complex search tasks, for example, for question answering retrieval, the search can significantly be improved by using **Retrieve & Re-Rank**.

-## Retrieval Pipeline
+## Retrieve & Re-Rank Pipeline

 A pipeline for information retrieval / question answering retrieval that works well is the following.
 All components are provided and explained in this article: